dahvcduke/wired_image_cli/README.md

 ```

-## Usage example: Here are the questions one can answer with WiredCLI
+## Usage example: Here are the questions one can answer with Wired Image CLI

 ### What images are similar to this image?
 ### What category does this image belong to?
-### What ocjects are in this image?
+### What objects are in this image?

 _For more examples and usage, please refer to the [Wiki][wiki]._